Dizi0/Ionic-BLE-Wifi-app/README.md

-# Ionic BLE Wifi connector for RPI
+# Ionic BLE Wifi connector

 Ionic BLE Wifi connector is an hybrid phone app designed to help you connect your RPI (or any linux device with bluetooth enabled) to a Wi-Fi Network.